Claude Code Plugins

 Exploring Approaches

-• Lead with your recommended option and explain why
+• Lead with recommended option and explain why

 • Consider: complexity, maintainability, testability, performance